w3c/wai-website/pages/standards-guidelines/wai-aria.md

 Published WAI-ARIA specifications are as follows:

 -   **[WAI-ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/) technical specification** &mdash; provides features to define accessible user interface elements in order to improve the accessibility and interoperability of web content and applications.
-It is primarily for developers of Web browsers, assistive technologies, and other user agents; developers of Web technologies (technical specifications); and developers of accessibility evaluation tools.
+It is primarily for developers of web browsers, assistive technologies, and other user agents; developers of web technologies (technical specifications); and developers of accessibility evaluation tools.
 -   **[Core Accessibility API Mappings 1.2](https://www.w3.org/TR/core-aam-1.2/)** &mdash; describes how user agents should expose semantics of web content languages to accessibility APIs.
 The core module defines support that applies across multiple content technologies, including general keyboard navigation support and mapping of general-purpose WAI-ARIA features; other specifications extend this for specific technologies.
 -   **[Accessible Name and Description Computation 1.2](https://www.w3.org/TR/accname-1.2/)** &mdash; describes how user agents determine names and descriptions of accessible objects from web content languages and expose them in accessibility APIs.
 This allows assistive technologies to associate and relay the name or description of objects to users.
 -   **[HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/)** &mdash; defines how user agents map HTML elements and attributes to platform accessibility application programming interfaces (APIs).
 It leverages and extends the Core Accessibility API Mappings 1.2 and  the Accessible Name and Description Computation 1.2 for use with the HTML host language.
 Documenting these mappings promotes interoperable exposure of roles, states, properties, and events implemented by accessibility APIs and helps to ensure that this information appears in a manner consistent with author intent.